-The Bull Run Project is located in Baker County, eastern Oregon, USA, approximately 5 miles south of the town of Unity, and has been intermittently mined for vein gold since around 1929 (Figure 7).
+The Bull Run Project is located in Baker County, eastern Oregon, USA, approximately 5 miles south of the town of Unity, and has been intermittently mined for vein gold since around 1929 (Figure 9).

 The Company holds a 100% legal and beneficial interest for 91 claims and is party to an 'Option Agreement', which covers a further 11 claims in Baker County in Eastern Oregon.
-In total the claims cover approximately 7km2 in the Ironside Mountain Inlier.
+In total the claims cover approximately 7km2

-Figure 7 | Location of the Bull Run Project in Oregon USA
+Figure 9 | Location of the Bull Run Project in Oregon USA